RobotOptimist/macivor/content/blog/the-road-to-dev.md

 You know what, if put in the time to do something cool for a cause or people you like - you might as well form your own LLC.
 (Congrats you're hired!)

-Also, those people you just did good work for have a cousin who needs a website, can you help?
-What's your rate?
+Also, those people you just did good work for have a friend at BigCo who needs a new developer on their team.
+Can they introduce you?

 This is how it works.
 It makes it super easy to get hired by a bigger company if you already have successful projects and you have experience talking to business people.
 People who do this successfully are leaders in our industry.
 They are sought after.
 It's not easy and it's not for everyone.
 From what I've seen, people who try this and fail are still miles ahead of people who go into interviews with only a portfolio and hope.